mataseje/4DS3_Portfolio/README.md

-This repo consists of two main components:
+This repo consists of the following components:
 - 4DS3_Portfolio: Python file that is to be run from the terminal
 - competitor_data.csv: input data file to be sorted, generated from https://www.mockaroo.com/ for analysis
 - competitor_data.csv: input data file to be sorted, generated from https://www.mockaroo.com/ for analysis